Child Support

 How Is Child Support Determined in Birmingham, Michigan?

-Child support is determined by a complex formula that is based on the number of minor children, the number of overnights each party has with the child every year, and the income of the parties.
+Child support is determined by a complex formula that is based on the number of minor children, the number of overnights each party has with the child on a yearly basis, and the income of the parties.
 The Michigan Child Support Formula also takes into account child care expenses, health insurance premiums, and other factors.

 Whether you need help with child support issues during your divorce case or afterward, our Birmingham child support attorneys can assist you.
 We also have experience handling child support cases with unmarried parents.